telerik/xaml-docs/controls/radgauge/features/data-binding.md

 	    };
 	    this.radialBar.ValueSource = values;
 	}
 {{endregion}}

 #### __VB.NET__
 {{region radgauge-features-data-binding_2}}
 	Public Sub New()
 	 InitializeComponent()
 	 Dim values As New ObservableCollection(Of Double)() From {10, 15, 25, 17, 40, 50, 60, 70, 25, 15, 5, 10, 12, 18, 29, 37, 92}
 	 Me.radialBar.ValueSource = values
 	End Sub
 {{endregion}}

 ## Start Playback

-If you want to automatically display the values one after another with some predefined interval between them,
-          you can use the __StartPlayback()__ method of the indicator.
+If you want to automatically display the values one after another with some predefined interval between them, you can use the __StartPlayback()__ method of the indicator.
-          Here is an example.

 >Whenever called, this method will start displaying the values form the beginning of the collection.
 In that case it will resume.

+Here is an example:

 #### __C#__
 {{region radgauge-features-data-binding_3}}
 	private void StartPlayback()
 	{
 	    this.radialBar.StartPlayback();
 	}
 {{endregion}}

 #### __VB.NET__
 {{region radgauge-features-data-binding_4}}
 	Private Sub StartPlayback()
 	 Me.radialBar.StartPlayback()
 	End Sub
 {{endregion}}

 ## Stop Playback

 To stop the automatic playback of the values you have simply to call the __StopPlayback()__ method.
-Here is an example.

 >Starting and stopping and than starting again the playback won't make it to contiunue from tha value it has stopped on.
 Instead, it will start from the beginning again.

+Here is an example:

 #### __C#__
 {{region radgauge-features-data-binding_5}}
 	private void StopPlayback()
 	{
 	    this.radialBar.StopPlayback();
 	}
 {{endregion}}

 #### __VB.NET__